allegroai/clearml-docs/docs/webapp/resource_policies.md

 :::note Available Profiles
-Only profiles that are part of the currently provisioned [resource configuration](webapp_profile.md#resource-configuration) are available for selection (i.e. Profiles that are part of a configuration that has been saved but not yet provisioned will not appear in the list).
+Only profiles that are part of the currently provisioned [resource configuration](webapp_profile.md#resource-configuration) are available for selection (Profiles that are part of a configuration that has been saved but not yet provisioned will not appear in the list).

 Profiles whose resource requirement exceeds the policy's resource limit will appear in the list but are not available